Kaiken Ultra, Mendoza Malbec

 Vinification

-The grapes were hand-harvested in April.
-At the winery, a meticulous hand selection process ensured only the best clusters were used.
-The grapes underwent a seven day pre-fermentation maceration at a cool 10°C in concrete tanks.
-Fermentation followed for seven days at a controlled temperature of 26°C with selected natural yeasts.
-Post-fermentation, the wine was left on the skins for 20 days to extract tannins and flavours.
-Natural malolactic fermentation took place in concrete tanks.
-The wine was then matured in French oak barrels, one-third new, one-third second use, and one-third third use, for 12 months.
-The wine was then aged in bottle for an additional 6 months before release.
+After hand-harvesting, the grapes were carefully sorted at the winery before undergoing a day pre-fermentation maceration at 10°C in concrete tanks.
+Fermentation with selected indigenous yeasts followed for seven days, before a 20-day extended skin-maceration to extract additional tannin and flavour.
+Malolactic fermentation took place in concrete tanks, before ageing in oak barrels, one-third new, one-third second use, and one-third third use, for 12 months.
+The wine was then aged in bottle for an additional six months before release.

 Tasting Notes & Technical Details